rvalenzuela87/AL_Test_App/README.md

 The records in memory are stored inside an instance of the singleton class *records_manager.RecordsManager*.

 ## Usage
+First of all, make sure the app's main module is located inside a python path directory or add its current directory to the python path environment variable.

 To run the app execute the *main.py* file, located in the app's *src* package, in a command line terminal.